Skip to Content

 Are you looking for an easy cheap pea trellis idea to support your growing pea plants?

 This article is focused on growing peas in the home garden.
 I will cover step by step instructions for building a growing peas trellis using leftover baling twine.
-But first, why you should consider using baling twine.
+But first, why you should consider using baling twine to build your DIY Pea Trellis.

 This post contains Affiliate Links.
 This means if you click and buy, I might make a commission at no cost to you.